NuriddinovMA/Charm/README.md

     - "work_dir" - the path to the your work directory;
     - "chrom_sizes" - the path to the file with the chromosome sizes of reference genome;
     - "path_to_juicertools " - the path to the juicertools jar file;
-    - "noised" - "True" if the reference HI-C is whole genomic, "False" if the reference Hi-C is enriched like promoter-capture;
+    - "one_as_null" - "True" contacts == 1 are processed as 0 \("True" should be used for the whole genomic Hi-C, and "False" should be used for the enriched Hi-C, like promoter-capture\);
     - "simulation_id" - the preferred name of simulations.
   * [preprocessing] section
     - "path_to_hic" - the path to the hic file with the reference contact map;
   * [SVs] section
     - "path_to_svs_list" - the path to the your file with the description of rearrangments;
-    - "rearrangment_id" - the unique id of simulated rearrangment;
+    - "rearrangment_id" - the unique id of simulated rearrangment from SVs list;
   * [simulation] section
     - "contact_count" - the summ of contacts on simulated hi-c map
     - "predict_null_contacts" - use or "cov_mult_f"/"cov_sq_f"/"cov_mult_f1"/"cov_sq_f1" for whole genomic Hi-C, "cov_mixed_f"/"cov_mixsq_f"/"cov_mixed_f1"/"cov_missq_f1" for enriched Hi-C